 - King Edward VI School in Stratford-upon-Avon (boys only)

 - Stratford Girls’ Grammar School in Stratford-upon-Avon (girls only)

 - Alcester Grammar School in Alcester (boys and girls)

 - Lawrence Sheriff School in Rugby (boys only)

 - Rugby High School* in Rugby (girls only)

 - Ashlawn Selective** in Rugby (boys and girls)

 *Rugby High School is a girls’ grammar school.
 Do not confuse with ‘Rugby School’, which is a fee-paying school in the private sector.

 **Ashlawn School is a mainstream school that includes one class of up to 31 students who are allocated places in line with the 11+ test results.
 These students will remain as one set, and follow a slightly different curriculum to the rest of the cohort, in Years 7 and 8.

-If your application for a grammar school is classed as late then your child will not be considered in the first round of offers, which will be released to parents on 1 March 2021.
+If your application for a grammar school is classed as late then your child will not be considered in the first round of offers.
 Instead, they will only be considered for an offer from the waiting list, where there are vacancies, and only where the child’s score from the 11+ test meets the minimum score threshold to be placed on the waiting list for the relevant grammar school.
-Further information about this will be available after 1 March 2021.